instructure/i18nliner/README.md

 ## TODO

-* accurate line numbers for errors in ERB w/ t-blocks (currently they match pre-processed, not original source)
-* helpful error when t-blocks are used incorrectly (need to output block, no args allowed)
+* more helpful error when t-blocks are used incorrectly (e.g. "you need to output block, no args allowed") ... currently you get an ArgumentError, which is better than nothing, but misleading
 * rake tasks
   * make sure check task actually works
   * implement: